 Sustainability and Global Affairs

-In June of 2014, Union Theological Seminary became the world’s first seminary to divest entirely from fossil fuels, joining a growing movement that includes nearly 100 major religious institutions, universities, cities, counties, and other organizations that are committed to divesting from fossil fuel companies.
-Building on Union's example, CEE continues to advocate for divestment at other seminaries and religious institutions.
+In 2014, Union Theological Seminary became the world’s first seminary to divest entirely from fossil fuels, joining a growing movement that now includes over 100 major religious institutions, universities, cities, counties, and other organizations that are committed to divesting from fossil fuel companies.
+Building on Union's example, CEE continues to advocate for divestment, both for individuals, and at other seminaries and religious institutions.

 From Lowndes County, Alabama, to Paris, and from Assisi, to New York City and Union Theological Seminary: CEE's curriculum continues to be developed from our signature events and in an ever growing collaboration with Original Caretakers Program Fellows and Advisers.